jruydemir/recipes/entrees/chile_enchilada_cassarole.md

 * [ ] 1 bunch green onion, chopped
 * [ ] 2 small cans roasted green chiles
 * [ ] 14 oz monterey jack cheese, shredded
-* [ ] 20 corn torillas, cut in half
+* [ ] 20 corn tortillas, cut in half

 Preparation
 ===========
 1. Preheat oven to 350F.
 2. In a large bowl whisk eggs until smooth.
 Add cumin, pepper, and salt.
 Mix in sour cream, then mix in verde enchilada sauce.
 Set aside.
 3. In a small bowl mix together cilantro, green onions, and roasted chiles.
 4. In a hot pan, spray a little bit of oil down.
-Working in batches lightly toast torillas in the pan.
+Working in batches lightly toast tortillas in the pan.
 This is an optional step, but I do think it improves the flavor.
 5. Lightly oil the bottom and sides of a pyrex.
 Place a layer of tortillas (should take 10 halves).
 Sprinkle a quarter of the cilantro mix and a quarter of the cheese.
 Pour about a quarter of the egg mixture.
 Then repeat for 3 more layers.
 6. Bake for 45 minutes.
 Until top is lightly browned and middle is fully cooked.